MMadmer/CreateStartup/README.md

 After opening the project in Visual Studio, follow these steps to compile the solution:

-1. Select the appropriate build configuration `Development` and `Win64`(or `Android` but you need to install android SDK, NDK and java first) from the toolbar.
+1. Select the appropriate build configuration `DevelopmentEditor` and `Win64`(or `Android` but you need to install android SDK, NDK and java first) from the toolbar.
 2. Click on the Build menu, then select Build Solution (or use `Ctrl + Shift + B`).
 3. Wait for the compilation process to complete.